gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 There are a number of implications to this change:

 - To render different layouts for different pages, just use the standard React inheritance model.
 Gatsby no longer maintains, or needs to maintain, separate behavior for handling layouts.
 - Because the "top level component" changes between each page, React will rerender all children.
 This means that shared components previously in a Gatsby v1 layout-- like navigations-- will unmount and remount.
 This will break CSS transitions or React state within those shared components.
-For more information, including in-progress workarounds, [see this ongoing discussion](https://github.com/gatsbyjs/gatsby/issues/6127).
+If your use case requires layout component to not unmount use [`gatsby-plugin-layout`](https://www.gatsbyjs.org/packages/gatsby-plugin-layout/).

 - To learn more about the original decisions behind this removal, read the [RFC for removing the special layout component](https://github.com/gatsbyjs/rfcs/blob/master/text/0002-remove-special-layout-components.md).

 The following migration path is recommended: